jcundill/streeto/PlacingControls.md

 ### Remove Control

-Removes the selected control from the map, the leg for control before this one now goes to the control after this one.
+Removes the selected control from the map, the control before this one now goes to the control after this one, forming a single leg.

 ## Moving Controls